MoMingQimio/GA2AD/README.md

 - Send an email to ciyusheng@hit.edu.cn or ciliang.lc@gmail.com..

 ## 8. Acknowledgements

-This research was funded by the National Key R & D Program of China (2023YFB2603500), National Natural Science Foundation of China (No. 52402493), and Heilongjiang Provincial Natural Science Foundation of China (No.LH2023E055 and No. LH2024E059).
+This research was funded by the National Key R & D Program of China (No. 2023YFB2603500), National Natural Science Foundation of China (No. 52402493, No. 72525009 and No. 72431009), and Heilongjiang Provincial Natural Science Foundation of China (No. LH2023E055, No. LH2024E059 and No. PL2025E077)